Alfred-Kobby/alx-higher_level_programming/0x0B-python-input_output/README.md

 3-to_json_string.py file: returns the JSON representation of an object (string)

 4-from_json_string.py file: returns an object (Python data structure) represented by a JSON string

+5-save_to_json_file.py file: writes an Object to a text file, using a JSON representation